chill117/express-mysql-session/readme.md

 ```
 mocha
 ```
-*You may need to run `npm install && npm install -g mocha` locally to get the dev dependencies and optionally install mocha globally if you don't already have it installed.*
+*You may need to run `npm install && npm install -g mocha` locally to get the dev dependencies and to optionally install mocha globally if you don't already have it installed.*

 To run only the unit tests:
 ```